 Truthy is a public social media observatory developed as a research project at Indiana University.
 It analyzes and visualizes information diffusion on Twitter.
-Truthy monitors and collects Twitter data in real-time directly through the Twitter public streaming API [18].
-Much of our work has been accomplished to support this observatory, upon which researchers have yielded inferences of human society by analyzing the social activities in cyberspace.
+Truthy monitors and collects Twitter data in real-time directly through the Twitter public steaming API [18].
+Much of our work has been done recently with the help of this observatory, and researchers have yielded important inferences of human society by analyzing the social activities in cyberspace.

-One example of end-to-end social media data analysis [2] involved utilizing the IndexedHBase queries [12] on top of data mining techniques, such as eigenvector modularity [19] and label propagation [20].
+One example of end-to-end social media data analysis [2] involved utilizing the IndexedHBase queries [12] on top of further data mining techniques, such as eigenvector modularity [19] and label propagation [20].
 The analysis was carried out on two datasets about political discussion collected during the six weeks leading up to the 2010 U.S. congressional midterm elections and 2012 U.S. presidential elections.
 The results shown in [2, 12] prove that the retweet networks exhibited a highly segregated partisan structure; users of those tweets are mainly split into two homogenous communities corresponding to the political left and right leanings.
 Figure 1 shows the execution flow for getting the graph of political polarization.
 In 2012, the average amount of collected tweets each month was about 1 billion tweets.
-Such a large dataset proved problematic in terms of storage.
-Because of this we provide a fast processing layer to handle such high volume and complexity of data.
+Such a huge dataset proved problematic in terms of storage, as was providing a fast processing layer to handle such large amounts of data.